microchip-pic-avr-examples/pic18f56q24-phase-sequence-detection-of-ac-supply-mplab-mcc/README.md

 ## Data Visualizer Configuration

+The MPLAB Data Visualizer is a program used to process and visualize data from a running embedded target.
+The program may be accessed from within MPLAB X IDE or as a standalone program.
 The Data Visualizer tool is used as a graphical user interface while demonstrating the application by displaying the emulated three phase supply waveforms, output status and for receiving the user inputs.

-Pre-configured data streamer file and custom dashboard file is available with the firmware package.
-The steps below are for configuring the Data Visualizer, while using the data streamer file and custom dashboard file to get the setup ready.
+The pre-configured data streamer and custom dashboard files are available with the firmware package.
+The steps given below are used for configuring the Data Visualizer, while using the data streamer file and custom dashboard file to get the setup ready.

 Here is the list of Data Visualizer modules used for demonstration:
 * Serial Port (Baud Rate – 230400)
-* Custom Dashboard (Custom Dashboard file is given for the demonstration)
+* Custom Dashboard
-* Data Streamer (Data Streamer file is given for the demonstration)
+* Data Streamer

 Refer the Data Visualizer User Guide for more information about [Data Visualizer](https://ww1.microchip.com/downloads/en/DeviceDoc/MPLAB_Data_Visualizer_50003001A.pdf).